maxmelnick/Spark-Performance---Cycle-Hire-Data/readme.md

 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) installed.
 * Enough space for the data and code files ~5GB
 * Machine with at least 8g RAM and 6 cores available
 * Tested on Centos 7.
-Use at your own risk otherwise.
+Use at your own risk otherwise
+* User with permissions to `/tmp` directory

 ## Run the code